 - This happens again at the end of "Poppin' at the Drive In".

-- Also, one of the pieces of background music sounds like a peaceful, slowed down version of the intro.
+- One of the pieces of background music sounds like a peaceful, slowed down version of the intro.